Common SSL Issues and How to Resolve Them

 The Problem:

-When users visit your website, they see a warning message like “Your connection is not private” or “This site’s certificate is not trusted.”
-This happens when the browser cannot verify the authenticity of your SSL certificate.
+When users visit your website, they see a warning message like “Your connection is not private” or “This site’s security certificate is not trusted.”
+This happens when the browser doesn’t recognize your SSL certificate as valid.

 - The SSL certificate was issued by an untrusted Certificate Authority (CA).